So, what can term life insurance cover?

 While you’re alive, you’ve got an array of bills to pay for.
 You might be forking over $1,000 or more in rent, plus paying utility bills, pet insurance, grocery bills, extracurricular activities for the kids, school expenses and more.
-If you should happen to pass away, your life insurance proceeds can be used to pay for these expenses so your family can carry on with a comfortable standard of living even after you’re gone.
+If you should happen to pass away, your life insurance proceeds can be used to pay for these expenses so your family can carry after you’re gone.

 63.5% of Americans own a home, which means that a significant portion of those people probably have a mortgage.
 When deciding how much life insurance you need, it’s important to consider how much mortgage debt you have and your timeframe for paying it off.
-With marriage and a bigger family usually comes a bigger house that one spouse wouldn’t be able to afford on their own.
-And you want to avoid leaving your partner in a situation where he or she would need to deplete savings to pay off the house note or uproot your family to a more affordable living arrangement.
+With marriage and a bigger family usually comes a bigger house that one partner wouldn’t be able to afford on their own.
+And you want to avoid leaving your partner in a situation where he or she would need to deplete savings to pay off the house note or uproot the family and move.

-Same goes for any other substantial debts you might have (such as medical expenses, for example.)
-If there’s any chance that debt would be left to your partner, or any family member for that matter, make sure a life insurance policy, with a suitable term length, can cover it.
+Same goes for any other substantial debts you might have (such as medical expenses).
+If there’s any chance that debt would be left to your partner, or any family member for that matter, make sure a life insurance policy, with a sufficient term length, can cover it.

 Write down all the debts you have – mortgage, credit card, student loans, etc. – and put a name (or names) next to it for who might be left to pay it off.
 If you have any names next to the debt, figure that into your overall life insurance policy amount.

 We love our children, but, boy, are they expensive.
-It’s estimated to cost around $233,610 to raise a child to 18 in a middle-income family.
+It’s estimated that it costs around $245,000 to raise a child to the age of 18 in a middle-income family.
 And that doesn’t include college expenses.

 Having children is a common reason why people finally pull the trigger on buying a life insurance policy because many realize their partner wouldn’t be able to afford to raise children on their own.
 Or, maybe they could, but it would require a significant lifestyle adjustment, which would be very challenging during an already trying time.

 Make sure your life insurance coverage can cover your children to at least the age of 18.
-Also consider if you’re planning to pay for their college tuition at a state or private university because that’ll change the scenario a bit, too.
+Also consider if you’re planning to pay for their college tuition at an in-state or private university because that’ll change the scenario a bit, too.